fonoster/routr/SPECS.md

 ### Purpose

-The purpose of this document is to present a detailed description of the SIP Server `Routr`.
+The purpose of this document is to present a detailed description of the SIP Server *Routr*.
 It will explain the purpose and features of the system, the interfaces of the system, what the system will do, the constraints under which it must operate and how the system will react to external stimuli.
 This document is intended for both the stakeholders and the developers of the system.

 ### Scope of Project

 This software system will be a SIP Server acts as the signaling as part of Fonoster Ecosystem.
-This system will be designed to maximize scalability and extensibility by making use of a microservice architecture which a challegning factor on `v1`.
+This system will be designed to maximize scalability and extensibility by making use of a microservice architecture which a challegning factor on **v1**.
 By using a microservice architecture we will ensure that portions of the system be able to be deployed independly, and each treated according with its problem domain.

 More specifically, this system will be designed to allow for separation of concerns for the SIP Server.
-The software MUST be able to accept SIP Messages via `UDP`, `TCP`, `TLS`, `WS`, and `WSS`.
+The software MUST be able to accept SIP Messages via *UDP*, *TCP*, *TLS*, *WS*, and *WSS*.
 It should then, parse the messages effiently and facilitate the communication between the various components.

 Furthermore, the system MUST include a mechanism to replace the SIP Message processing without updating the entire system.
 It should also facilitate communication with external system for Authentication, Authorization, and Accounting (AAA) and allow to host multiple-tenants thru the use of a Role-based Access Control (RBAC) system.

 ### Glossary

-- `Backend Service` - A service that provides a use-case or capability for the overall system (i.e Asterisk or FreeSWITCH)
+- *Backend Service* - A service that provides a use-case or capability for the overall system (i.e Asterisk or FreeSWITCH)
-- `SIP Client` - TODO
-- `RBAC` - TODO
-- `SIP Server` - TODO
-- `gRPC` - TODO
-- `SIP Client` - TODO
+- *SIP Client* - A SIP Client is any SIP capable device or software that communicates thru *Routr*
+- *Role Based Access Control (RBAC)* - Mechanism that restricts access to parts of Routr based on a user's role and resource ownership
+- *SIP Server* - also known as a SIP Proxy, deals with all the management of SIP requests in a network and is responsible for taking requests from the SIP Clients in order to place and terminate calls and process other type of requests
+- *gRPC* - Is a modern open source high performance Remote Procedure Call (RPC) framework
-- `Stakeholder` - Any person with an interest in the project who is not a developer.
+- *Stakeholder* - Any person with an interest in the project who is not a developer.
-- `Nexthop` - TODO
+- *Nexthop* - The next network element within the signaling path for given request

 ### References

 IEEE/ISO/IEC 29148-2018 - ISO/IEC/IEEE International Standard - Systems and software engineering -- Life cycle processes -- Requirements engineering